aclements/latexrun/README.md

 * Surfaces error messages and warnings.
-LaTeX and related tools bury errors and useful warnings in vast wastelands of output noise. latexrun parses this spew and prints only the messages that matter, in a format understood by modern tools.  latexrun even figures out file names and line numbers for many BibTeX errors that usually don't indicate their source.
+LaTeX and related tools bury errors and useful warnings in vast wastelands of output noise. latexrun prints only the messages that matter, in a format understood by modern tools.  latexrun even figures out file names and line numbers for many BibTeX errors that usually don't indicate their source.

+        paper.tex:140: Overfull \hbox (15pt too wide)
+        paper.tex:400: Reference `sec:eval' on page 5 undefined
+        local.bib:230: empty booktitle in clements:commutativity

 * Incremental progress reporting.  latexrun keeps you informed of LaTeX's progress, without overwhelming you with output.